NoviceLive/bintut/README.rst

 `Arch Linux`_
 +++++++++++++

-Current version of `Arch Linux`_ ships GDB_ with Python 3, in which I developed BinTut.
+Current version of `Arch Linux`_ ships GDB_ with Python_ 3,
+in which I developed BinTut.

-Version 0.2.1 should work fine.
+The lastest release version should work fine.

 Fedora_
 +++++++

-Fedora_ 23 Workstation comes with GDB_ with Python 3,
+Fedora_ 23 Workstation comes with GDB_ with Python_ 3,
 which has been tested
-and BinTut version 0.2.1 is known to work properly as in `Arch Linux`_.
+and BinTut is known to work properly as in `Arch Linux`_.

 - Install ``glibc.i686`` to support 32-bit programs if needed.